bankh/bankh.github.io/_pages/about.md

 such as Support Generation of Additive Manufacturing Package for Siemens NX; Resilient Control of Distributed Ship Control Systems.
 I innovate and realize [Siemens Agile Manufacturing System](https://goo.gl/dPYpWo); and recently Autonomous Gantry Robot System as well as [Autonomous Agricultural Pods](https://goo.gl/FdmDLS) which I led a team of people to realize the idea.
-I am also PI and Co-PI for a few different government projects.
+I was also PI and Co-PI for a few different government projects.

 My current research interest and work are based on autonomy, robotics, and its applications for industrial domain.
 Please see portfolio for more details of the past and recent projects.